Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 Database rules
 ``````````````

-1. Group Office uses singular names for the table.
-So it must be "music_artist" and not "music_artists
-2. Table names are always lowercase with underscores (Windows compatible).
-3. column names are lowerCamelCase.
+1. Also see `naming conventions`_.
-4. Date's use column type "DATE".
+2. Date's use column type "DATE".
-5. Date and time columns use type "DATETIME".
+3. Date and time columns use type "DATETIME".
-6. Foreign key's must be defined for relationships.
+4. Foreign key's must be defined for relationships.
 Think about cascading delete set to null or restrict.
-7. We often choose a varchar to be 190 characters so it can be indexed on all database versions.
+5. We often choose a varchar to be 190 characters so it can be indexed on all database versions.
-8. Columns modifiedBy (int), createdBy (int), createdAt (DATETIME), modifiedAt (DATETIME) are automatically set by Group Office.
+6. Columns modifiedBy (int), createdBy (int), createdAt (DATETIME), modifiedAt (DATETIME) are automatically set by Group Office.

 Code generator